Did someone hit you and take off? Never stopping to see if you were okay, or to exchange insurance information?

 This is the #1 reason I tell my clients not to talk to any adjuster if possible.
 This includes your own adjuster.
 You may think they are on your side, but they are also looking out for their own interests.
 They trick you into revealing information that can be used against you, if they need to.
 When do they need this information?
 When you file a UIM claim.
 That’s when they turn into an adversary, looking to pay you as little as they can.

 What else do I need to know about Hit and Run accidents?
 Do I need a Hit and Run Accident Lawyer?

 There is a lot of information, and pitfalls, when it comes to hit and run accidents and uninsured motorist claims.
 For example, in California you have to show that the other car actually touched your car.
 If they merely cut you off, which caused you to crash, but never touched your car, UIM might not be available.

-If you suffered injuries in a hit and run accident, call our office to schedule a Free Consultation, where your questions will be answered, without any obligation or payment.
+If you suffered injuries in a hit and run accident, call our office to schedule your free 20 Minute Strategy Session. where you will meet with a San Diego Car accident lawyer, and your questions will be answered, without any obligation or payment.